Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection: Proposed Method

-where \(\theta_i\) are the current model parameters, \(\theta_i^*\) are the parameters after task \(k\), and \(F^{\text{real}}_k(i)\), \(F^{\text{fake}}_k(i)\) are the class-aware Fisher information values for real and fake samples, respectively, at parameter index \(i\).
-The hyperparameter \(\lambda'_{\text{EWC}}\) balances the strength of the EWC penalty.
-This class-aware regularization preserves knowledge of both real and fake distributions more effectively than standard EWC, by avoiding over-penalizing parameters critical for only one class.
+where \(\theta_i\) are the current model parameters, \(\theta_i^*\) are the parameters after task \(k\), and \(F^{\text{real}}_k(i)\), \(F^{\text{fake}}_k(i)\) are the real / fake Fisher values at index \(i\).
+Unlike standard EWC, which builds one Fisher over mixed real / fake samples, RF-EWC separately computes real / fake Fisher weights to weight parameters by their combined importance.

-\paragraph{\textbf{\upshape Orthogonal Gradient Constraint (OGC).}} While EWC stabilizes global parameters, the LoRA parameters are responsible for capturing task-specific forgery patterns.
-To prevent interference between tasks, the gradient updates to the fixed LoRA modules are constrained to be orthogonal to the historical gradient directions from previous tasks.
-Specifically, for each LoRA parameter, a gradient cache \(g_{\text{hist}}\) aggregates the gradient directions of past tasks.
-For the current gradient \(g\), its projection onto the historical direction is computed as:

-The projected gradient \(\tilde{g}\) is then used to update the LoRA parameters.
-This orthogonal constraint ensures that the LoRA modules can learn new tasks without interfering with prior knowledge, avoiding the need for additional parameters or data replay.
-Compared to methods that add new modules per task or use coarse projections, this approach achieves finer control over gradient updates.
-For brevity, we refer to this mechanism as OGC in the remainder of the paper.